 - Imputing single-cell gene expression

-- understand a selection of methods used in computational biology
+- explore a selection of machine learning & modelling methods used in computational biology and biomedicine

-- understand advantages and disadvantages of the introduced methods
+- understand advantages and limitations of each method / algorithm

 Courses, Learning and Teaching Methods and Literature